davidmfoley/isolate-react/docusaurus/docs/isolateHook/api.md

 ## cleanup()

-Cleans up the hook by running any effect cleanup functions returns from useEffect or useLayoutEffect.
+Cleans up the hook by running any effect cleanup functions returned from useEffect or useLayoutEffect.

 ```javascript
 const useHelloGoodbye = () => {